Lugribossk/adventofcode/README.md

 # Advent of Code solutions
-Solutions for some [Advent of Code](https://adventofcode.com) problems.
+Solutions for some [Advent of Code](https://adventofcode.com) problems using Typescript and Node.js.

 ## Running
 1. `yarn`